jcodog/Cleo-Kick/README.md

 bun run coverage
 ```

+The CI workflow publishes the HTML report to GitHub Pages at <https://jcodog.github.io/Cleo-Kick/> once it has run at least once, so the generated files stay out of the repository.

 ## Deployment

 Deployment is handled automatically via the GitHub ➜ Cloudflare Workers integration.
 Pushes to the default branch trigger Cloudflare to build the Worker using Bun and publish it with the settings in `wrangler.json`.